ABDULHAM1D0/text-to-audio/README.md

 - Lightweight and beginner-friendly.

 ## Technologies Used
-- Python
+- Python.
-- gTTS
+- gTTS.
-- os (for file handling)
+- os (for file handling).

 ## Future Improvements
 - Add adjustable voice, speed, and language options.